JJLongoria/aura-helper-CLI/README.md

 ### [**metadata\:local\:describe**](#metadatalocaldescribe)
-Command for describe all or specific Metadata Types like Custom Objects, Custom Fields, Apex Classes... that you have in your local project.
+Command to describe all or specific Metadata Types like Custom Objects, Custom Fields, Apex Classes... that you have in your local project.

 ### **Options**: